hpcleuven/VscDocumentation/source/access/account_management.rst

 -  If you are a group moderator, you can manage your group by accepting requests from users that would like to join the group or inviting users to join your group through the `VSC account page`_.
--  For UGent users only: You can create or join a so-called Virtual Organization or VO.
+-  For UGent and VUB users only: You can create or join a so-called Virtual Organization or VO.
+VUB users may consult the VUB-HPC docs on `Virtual Organization <https://hpc.vub.be/docs/vo/>`_ for more info.

 Managing disk space
 -------------------